EvanAramayo/SmartScribe/docs/BUSINESSPLAN.md

-# AI Transcription & Smart Notes App - Business Plan
+# SmartScribe - Business Plan

 ## 1. Executive Summary
 Our app turns audio recordings into accurate, structured notes using AI.
 Users can record meetings, lectures, or interviews and instantly get actionable summaries, key takeaways, and organized sections.